United States bombing of the Chinese embassy in Belgrade

-The bombing of the Chinese embassy in Belgrade, also known in China as the May 8th incident, occurred May 7, 1999, during the NATO bombing of Yugoslavia, when a US B-2 Spirit dropped five Joint Direct Attack Munition satellite-guided bombs on the Embassy of China, Belgrade, FR Yugoslavia, killing three Chinese journalists and injuring twenty-seven others.
+On May 7, 1999, a United States Air Force B-2 Spirit, participating in the NATO bombing of Yugoslavia, dropped five Joint Direct Attack Munition satellite-guided bombs on the Embassy of China, Belgrade, FR Yugoslavia, killing three Chinese journalists and injuring twenty-seven others, known in China as the May 8 incident.
 According to the US, the intention had been to bomb the headquarters of Yugoslav weapons importer Yugoimport, 440 meters south on the same street.
 President Bill Clinton apologized for the bombing, claiming it was an accident.

 Central Intelligence Agency director George Tenet later testified the bombing was the only one in the campaign organized by his agency, and that the CIA had "miscalculated" the Yugoimport coordinates from its address.
 The Yugoimport building was later bombed but remains standing as of 2019.
 The US claimed its own map and satellite imagery analysis approved the target while failing to identify it as an embassy.
-Although extensively referenced as a NATO mission and aircraft, all B-2 strikes were targeted and flown under United States European Command alone.
+Although extensively referenced as a NATO mission and aircraft, all B-2 strikes were targeted and flown under US European Command alone.
 One CIA officer was fired following an investigation.

-The Chinese government declared the bombing a "barbarian act".
-Anti-US and anti-NATO protests, many tens of thousands-strong, swept across China.
+The Chinese government declared the bombing a "barbarian act" and rejected the June 17 final explanation by a US delegation, calling it "by no means acceptable to the Chinese Government and people".
+Anti-US and anti-NATO protests, many tens of thousands strong, swept across China.
 Crowds outside US and NATO missions in major cities threw rocks and destroyed vehicles, setting alight the US Consul General's residence in Chengdu.
 No serious injuries occurred.
 Around the world, Chinese students and diaspora peacefully protested at US embassies.